 - Projects or activities outside of our area

 General Practices – how and who BayTrust will work with

 All applicants who do not align with BayTrust’s Outcomes and their priorities will be advised to first contact BayTrust staff prior to submitting a grant request.

-Applications up to $15,000 will be considered on a monthly basis.
+- Community Support applications up to $15,000 will be considered monthly;

-Strategic Fund applications for grants over $100,000 will be considered on an annual basis only.
-Annual dates for the Strategic Funding round will be advertised.
+- Community Amenities Fund applications for grants over $100,000 will be considered on an annual basis;

-The community impact of groups applying for support will be considered with those groups with limited community impact (for example they only benefit a few people in the community) being given lower priority for funding.
+The community impact of ogranisations applying for support will be considered with those organisations with limited community impact (for example they only benefit a few people in the community) being given lower priority for funding.

-From 1 April 2015 registered charities will be required to comply with the accounting standards set by the External Reporting Board (XRB) – the Not-for-Profit Public-Benefit-Entities (NFP PBE) Standards.
-Groups submitting their application to the Trust are expected to submit Financial Statements that comply with the standards applicable to their tier under this legislation.
+All applicants will be required to submit Financial Statements that comply with the accounting standards applicable to them set by the External Reporting Board (XRB) – the Not-for-Profit Public-Benefit-Entities (NFP PBE) Standards.

 Audit or Review of Financial Accounts